nsoni/NEXT_React_app/README.md

 `npm run dev` to run developer mode

-if everything alright it should onen on `http://localhost:3000`
+if everything alright it should open on `http://localhost:3000`

 # Demo
 https://codesandbox.io/s/elastic-field-b34n4